gambitproject/gambit/INSTALL.md

 ### pygambit Python extension

 Gambit is available as a Python extension module, called `pygambit`.
-Python versions 3.7 through 3.10 inclusive are supported.
 `pygambit` is available via PyPi and `pip`.

-If you wish to compile the extension module on your own, then you can
+If you wish to compile the extension module on your own, then you can, from the root directory, execute

-    cd src
     python setup.py build
     python setup.py install